menehune23/arduboy-dotmg/docs/usage.md

 1. Connect the game cartridge to your computer using a micro-USB cable, then select the `dotMG (Pro Micro)` board from the `Tools` menu

+    > **Tip:** If you'd like, you may leave the game cartridge plugged into the console when connecting to your computer (likely, you'll need to remove the back shell to make room for the USB cable).
+If you do this, be sure to connect to the game cartridge's USB port, **not** the charging port on the console.
+    >
-    > If your game cartridge is still plugged into the console, be sure to connect to the game cartridge's USB port, **not** the port on the console.
-It is OK and expected that the console will turn on in this case, regardless of the power switch position (because power is coming through the cartridge directly).
+    > It is OK and expected that the console will turn on in this case, regardless of the power switch position (because power is coming through the cartridge directly).

 1. If a USB port was not selected for you in the IDE, select one